-CAUTION: Some postsecondary classes do not meet every day.
-Use the guidance shown under a modified block schedule (see page 9) to determine average daily minutes.
+CAUTION: Some college classes do not meet every day.
+Use the guidance shown under a modified block schedule to determine average daily minutes.

-If the post secondary intitution does not take attendance and supply the high school with daily attendance records, the high school must take attendance.
+If colleges do not take attendance and supply the high school with daily attendance records, the high school must take attendance.
 A sample of a Class Attendance Log is available under the "Forms and Documents" section on KSDE's Fiscal Auditing webpage for schools to use to verify attendance at the college or technical school.